splynx/docs/files/en/customer_management/search/search.md

 ## Search in the whole system

-Lastly we can also do a full text search in the system.
+Lastly, we can also do a full text search in the system.
+The search is based on the popular search engine Manticore.
+Indexes are created for the entire software/database.

 Use the main search tab as shown below:

 ![Whole system search](whole_system_search.png)